Supergirl in other media: Superman: The Animated Series

-The daughter of planetary chief physician Kala In-Ze (In-Ze was the last name of Kara Zor-El's mother Allura), Kara was the only survivor of her world, the rest having died when their suspended animation units suffered damage over time.
-While on a space exploration trip, Superman discovers Argos and consequently Kara.
-Clark arranges for the Kents to take Kara in while she adjusts to life on Earth, and upon visiting Clark in Metropolis, she wears glasses and a brunette wig with a ponytail to pose as Clark's cousin Kara Kent.
-This Supergirl shares Superman's vulnerability to kryptonite (except in the comic book adaptation of the series, which also affects other Argonians); she also suffers from cheimatophobia (fear of cold), due to her experiences prior to her time in suspended animation.
+Supergirl shares Superman's vulnerability to kryptonite (except in the comic book adaptation of the series); she also suffers from cheimatophobia (fear of cold), due to her experiences prior to her time in suspended animation.
 Kara is written as eager to take up a position at the right hand of Superman, but Superman thinks she is too young and unready, despite the fact that she and Jimmy Olsen, who struck up a friendship at once, were critical in ferreting out an early connection between Intergang and Granny Goodness.
 Kara becomes friends with Batgirl in The New Batman Adventures episode "Girls' Night Out", though their meeting is played for laughs and the girls depicted as somewhat inept.

-She has a red, white and blue costume.
-She continues to use that same costume in her first appearance in the first episode of Justice League Unlimited, where Nicholle Tom reprises her voice-acting role.
+In a departure from her traditional outfit, Supergirl has a white shirt, blue skirt and a red cape in Superman: The Animated Series.
+She continues to use that same costume in the first two seasons of Justice League Unlimited, where Nicholle Tom reprises her voice-acting role.
 In the third season of JLU, Supergirl appears in a new outfit, the more traditional blue shirt with red miniskirt that resembles Kara Zor-El's post-Crisis costume.
 Additionally, she becomes an excellent hand-to-hand combatant, having trained in various forms of unarmed fighting.